On Learning to Summarize with Large Language Models as References: Introduction

 \section{Introduction}

-Recent studies~\cite{Liu2022RevisitingTG, Zhang2023BenchmarkingLL} have discovered that large language models (LLMs), like GPT-3.5\footnote{Documentation of GPT-3.5: \url{https://platform.openai.com/docs/models/gpt-3-5}.}~\cite{Ouyang2022TrainingLM}, can generate summaries that are more preferred by human annotators when compared to \textbf{\textit{reference summaries}} from widely used datasets, such as CNN/DailyMail~\cite{Nallapati:16} and XSum~\cite{narayan-etal-2018-dont}, in a \textit{reference-free} human evaluation setting.
-This quality issue of existing reference summaries effectively puts an upper bound on the performance of summarization models trained on them, which likely contributes to the performance gap between supervised summarization models and LLMs as observed by related work~\cite{Goyal2022NewsSA, Liang2022HolisticEO, Liu2022RevisitingTG, Zhang2023BenchmarkingLL}.
+Recent studies~\cite{Liu2022RevisitingTG, 10.1162/tacl_a_00632, Pu2023SummarizationI} have discovered that large language models (LLMs), like GPT-3.5 ~\cite{NEURIPS2022_b1efde53}, can generate summaries that are preferred by human annotators when compared to \textbf{\textit{reference summaries}} from widely used datasets, such as CNN/DailyMail~\cite{Nallapati:16} and XSum~\cite{narayan-etal-2018-dont}, in a \textit{reference-free} human evaluation setting.
+This quality issue of existing reference summaries effectively puts an upper bound on the performance of summarization models trained on them, which likely contributes to the performance gap between supervised summarization models, e.g., BART~\citep{lewis-etal-2020-bart}, and LLMs as observed by related work~\cite{Goyal2022NewsSA, liang2023holistic, Liu2022RevisitingTG, 10.1162/tacl_a_00632}.

-Therefore, we investigate a new learning setting for text summarization models, where \textbf{LLMs are considered the reference or the gold-standard oracle for the summarization task}.
-Such an LLM-as-reference setting introduces interesting changes to the learning paradigm of text generation models in general with respect to both model \textit{training} and \textit{evaluation}, and we aim to examine the standard practices that are aligned with this paradigm shift.

-Specifically, the traditional learning paradigm of summarization models usually revolves around a \textit{single reference summary} -- in training, the standard training algorithm, Maximum Likelihood Estimation (MLE), requires the model to predict the reference summary tokens; in evaluation, automatic evaluation metrics like ROUGE~\cite{lin-2004-rouge} estimate the quality of system outputs by comparing them with the reference summary.
-In contrast, LLMs provide a \textbf{\textit{target probability distribution}} or \textbf{\textit{quality measurement}} over \textit{all possible candidate summaries}.
-As a result, LLMs can assign quality scores to arbitrary candidates, which enables training techniques beyond MLE such as contrastive learning~\citep{liu-etal-2022-brio} and reinforcement learning~\citep{paulus2018a, NEURIPS2020_1f89885d, pang2021text}, and provides an oracle to assess the model output quality for model evaluation.

-To align with this paradigm shift, we investigate two ways of using LLMs for summary quality evaluation: (1) GPTScore~\citep{Fu2023GPTScoreEA}, which treats the LLM-predicted probability of a candidate summary as its quality score; (2) GPTRank, a new method we propose that requires an LLM to provide a quality ranking of different summaries, inspired by recent work~\cite{Liu2023GEvalNE} on LLM-based evaluation.
-With these two evaluation methods, we adopt a contrastive learning method, BRIO~\cite{liu-etal-2022-brio}, for model training that requires the model to assign a higher probability to a better candidate summary as assessed by the LLM.
-This contrastive training method can effectively leverage the supervision signal, i.e., summary quality scores, provided by the reference LLMs, and can be used in a few-shot fine-tuning setting thanks to its offline and supervised training manner.